daniel-birket/markdown-mode-texinfo/README.md

 File'.)
 The Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.

 This project is still in progress with no release version.
-You can conveniently view the HTML [working draft][].
-Feedback is welcome.

 -- Daniel Birket